Broadcasters See More Potential in Programmatic Advertising

 Dan Walsh, Imagine Communications

-"Broadcasters and streaming providers are under growing pressure to bridge the gap between linear and digital operations," he says.
-"Audiences don't distinguish between platforms; they simply expect access to content wherever and however they choose to watch.
+“Broadcasters and streaming providers are under growing pressure to bridge the gap between linear and digital operations,“ he said.
+“Audiences don't distinguish between platforms; they simply expect access to content wherever and however they choose to watch.
 But many broadcasters are still managing these environments separately, which creates inefficiencies and limits their ability to fully monetize inventory.

 The professional video industry's #1 source for news, trends and product and tech information.
 Sign up below.

-“To address these issues, the industry is shifting toward a unified advertising approach, often referred to as 'Total TV', which focuses less on delivery mechanisms and more on audience value," Walsh added.
+“To address these issues, the industry is shifting toward a unified advertising approach, often referred to as ‘Total TV,’ which focuses less on delivery mechanisms and more on audience value,” Walsh added.

-"The reason why streamers chose to use a digital platform is primarily because of impression-based sales or, put another way, addressable offerings," Dembrowski said.
-"We have a client that was adamant about break-based ad sales but recently has gone to impression-based sales.
-There are a lot of reasons for this but it is mostly because of targeting and measurement."
+“The reason why streamers chose to use a digital platform is primarily because of impression-based sales or, put another way, addressable offerings,” Dembrowski said.
+“We have a client that was adamant about break-based ad sales, but recently has gone to impression-based sales.
+There are a lot of reasons for this, but it is mostly because of targeting and measurement.”

 ‘Unprecedented Opportunities’

-Through the introduction of impression-based sales on what Dembowski describes as "the big screen,” approach, TV has become a "full funnel advertising platform."
-This, he says, goes from a broad approach—high profile big automobile or movie launches—to something more based on buying behavior.
+Through the introduction of impression-based sales on what Dembowski describes as “the big screen” approach, TV has become a “full funnel advertising platform.”
+This, he says, goes from a broad approach—high-profile, big automobile or movie launches—to something based more on buying behavior.

-"And it shows what's so exciting about CTV," he added.
-"Take the example of Amazon, which was an SVoD streamer, always on demand up until about three years ago.
-Then they signed the relationship with [NFL] Thursday Night Football.
+“And it shows what's so exciting about CTV,” he added.
+“Take the example of Amazon [Prime Video], which was an SVOD streamer, always on-demand, up until about three years ago.
+Then they signed the relationship with [NFL] “Thursday Night Football.”
 What they've been able to do is expand the TAM [total addressable marketplace] of advertisers that had never even considered buying the NFL on prior platforms.
-It's created an unprecedented opportunity for new advertisers to get exposure to an audience that was out of reach for years."
+It's created an unprecedented opportunity for new advertisers to get exposure to an audience that was out of reach for years.“

 Impact of AI

 As with other areas of broadcasting, artificial intelligence is top of mind.
-Davies says he is hearing "lots of discussion" about it, including the potential for Generative AI to create "truly personalized ad creatives" for each viewer.
+Davies said he is hearing “lots of discussion” about it, including the potential for Generative AI to create “truly personalized ad creatives” for each viewer.

-Dan Walsh at Imagine comments that the use of AI in ad tech is "in its early stages" but is being used to identify and enhance factors that produce good results.
+Dan Walsh at Imagine said the use of AI in ad tech is “in its early stages” but is being used to identify and enhance factors that produce good results.
+“By combining optimization tools with AI capabilities, broadcasters can further refine audience targeting and campaign performance,” he said.

-"By combining optimization tools with AI capabilities, broadcasters can further refine audience targeting and campaign performance," he says.
-Operative's David Dembowski considers AI as offering "the chance to accelerate the knowledge, workflows and outcomes" being used.
-"The application of AI to onboard data has cut times by more than half," he observes.
-"It's created efficiencies that are so critical in today's world."
+Operative's David Dembowski said AI gives “the chance to accelerate the knowledge, workflows and outcomes” being used.
+“The application of AI to on-board data has cut times by more than half,” he observed.
+“It's created efficiencies that are so critical in today's world.”

 Kevin Hilton has been writing about broadcast and new media technology for nearly 40 years.
 He began his career a radio journalist but moved into magazine writing during the late 1980s, working on the staff of Pro Sound News Europe and Broadcast Systems International.
 Since going freelance in 1993 he has contributed interviews, reviews and features about television, film, radio and new technology for a wide range of publications.